 BJP leaves it to AGP to decide fate of alliance in Assam

-GUWAHATI: Assam state BJP president, Ranjeet Dass on Thursday indicated that the survival of the alliance between the BJP and regional Asom Gana Parishad (AGP) is at the hands of the AGP that had launched biter attacks on BJP leaders during the just held panchayat election in Assam.
+GUWAHATI: Assam state BJP president, Ranjeet Dass on Thursday indicated that the survival of the alliance between the BJP and regional Asom Gana Parishad (AGP) is at the hands of the AGP that had launched biter attacks on BJP leaders during the recent panchayat election in Assam.

 The ruling BJP has now left it to the AGP to decide whether it is going to remain in the ruling alliance with the BJP or not.

-The BJP state president Ranjeet Das after his meeting with the BJP national president, Amit Shah in New Delhi today, stated that the BJP was not going to tell the AGP directly to leave the alliance in Assam, but would leave it to the AGP to take a decision to leave the alliance.
+BJP state president Ranjeet Das after his meeting with the BJP national president, Amit Shah in New Delhi on Thursday, stated that the BJP was not going to tell the AGP directly to leave the alliance in Assam but would leave it to the AGP to take a decision to leave the alliance.

 The state BJP president along with the State BJP Organising Secretary , Phani Sharma submitted a report about the status of the BJP and AGP ties in Assam to Amit Shah after they had attended the party’s national officer bearers conference in New Delhi on Thursday.